Kate McCartney: Career

 With McLennan, she created a cooking-based web series called The Katering Show which screened initially on their YouTube channel in 2014.
 A second season of The Katering Show was screened on the ABC TV and then on ABC iview in 2016.

 In 2017, McCartney collaborated with McLennan for ABC Television to create the comedy Get Krack!n, in which they played breakfast show television presenters.

 In 2021, they created Slushy, a workplace comedy set in the Australian Antarctic research base, that was available as a podcast on Audible.

 McCartney and McLennan wrote the 2023 Amazon Prime Video series Deadloch starring Kate Box, which garnered positive reviews, and won McCartney a Best Television Script Writing Award and Box a Best Actress Award, at the AACTA Awards in February 2024.
+The series was a worldwide hit, reaching the top 10 on Prime in over 165 countries, including the UK and the US.
+The second series, set in the Top End, premiered on Amazon on 20 March 2026.

+Personal life

+McCartney had a daughter, Millie, in early 2015.

+In 2022, she became engaged to Sally Rugg.
+As of May 2023 McCartney was living in the Melbourne suburb of Preston.